Cathedral Basilica of Salvador: Dutch occupation

 The Dutch, upon their entry into Salvador in 1624, stripped the interior of the Jesuit college of its silverwork and a relic reportedly used by St. Francis Xavier.
 The Dutch used the Jesuit chapel as a warehouse to store barrels of wine confiscated from the city.
-Salvador was reoccupied by the Portuguese in 1625, but the church, along with most buildings of the city, were heavily damaged and remained under siege by the Dutch until 1654.
+Salvador was reoccupied by the Portuguese in 1625, but the church and most buildings of the city were heavily damaged and remained under siege by the Dutch until 1654.

 Reconstruction of Jesuit complex

 The Jesuits gathered to build a fourth church, the present structure, in 1654.
-The cornerstone of the present structure was laid in 1657 at a grand ceremony and mass.
-It was attended by Governor-General Jerónimo de Ataíde, the Conde de Atouguia (1610-1665) and numerous government and military figures.
+The cornerstone of the present structure was laid in 1657 at a grand ceremony and mass attended by Governor-General Jerónimo de Ataíde, the Conde de Atouguia (1610-1665) and numerous government and military figures.
 The mass was celebrated by Father Simão de Vasconcelos.
 The structure was completed in 1672.
 Its frontispiece dates to 1679 and its steeples were completed in 1694.
 The images of Saint Ignatius, Saint Francis Xavier, and Saint Francis of Borja were placed on the frontispiece in 1746.
 Housing for three religious communities, the father, the Escolásticas, and the Brotherhood; a smaller chapel; a refectory and kitchen; a novitiate; and a small school were completed soon after the opening of the church.
 The religious community numbered approximately 150, as evidenced by the seating of the domestic chapel.
 The novitiate was moved to the lower city in 1728 to the present-day Casa Pia and College of the Orphans of Saint Joachim.